Fleny113/EndpointMapper/README.md

 Simple create a class that extends `HttpMapAttribute` and use `: base()` on the constructor to pass the HttpVerb and the route(s), the rest is handled automatically

+### Parameters to the Handler Method

+You can you use the method like it was an inline lambda from the `MapGet()` method on the `WebApplication`, so you can do:
+- Dependency Injection (from the method params)
+- Bind Query/Route/Body/Header values into params

+### Method based configuration

+If you prefer you can implement a `Configure` method into the class that implement IEndpoint witch give you the ability to use the `WebApplication` to manually configure the routes and all the configuration to it

+> **Warning**:
+> Doing this **WILL** cause a few thing to don't be respected, for example, the `RoutePrefix` will NOT be respected as the code to map the endpoint is not EndpointMapper but it's your implementation for the `Configure` method.

 [^1]: See EndpointMapper.TestApplication/Program.cs for more.